Skip to main content

 Aim

-The aim of this service level agreement is to establish a requirement for the service, receipt and presentation of digital information by external advocates when acting for the CPS in Magistrates’ Courts or the Youth Court.
+The aim of this service level agreement (SLA) is to establish a requirement for the service, receipt and presentation of digital information by external advocates when acting for the CPS in Magistrates’ Courts or the Youth Court.
 It also provides details of the levels of service which the parties are expected to provide.

 Digital working enables agencies to work more efficiently and effectively together, whilst continuing to deliver a high standard of service.